e-ticket center |

 In 2004 City Center introduced the Fall for Dance Festival, which has received international acclaim for its quality, innovation and success in introducing new and younger audiences to the world of dance.
 Since its inception, the Festival has presented 165 different dance companies to almost 200,000 people.
 Newcomers and dance enthusiasts alike look forward to Fall for Dance as both an introduction to new artists and a welcome return to familiar and beloved companies.

 In 2011, City Center completed a comprehensive renovation project to dramatically enhance audience and artist experiences while bringing back the beauty and charm of the organization’s landmarked theater.
-The modernization and restoration marks the building’s first major renovation since its construction in the early 1920s.
+The modernization and restoration marked the building’s first major renovation since its construction in the early 1920s.

 The 2011-12 re-opening season ushered in a new era for the building and for New York City Center.
 Several new programs were introduced, including the New York City Center Choreography Fellowship, a program that supports choreographers at critical stages of their careers.
 The program continues City Center’s long history of nurturing choreographers, from George Balanchine to Christopher Wheeldon.
 That season also saw the launch of a new producing partnership between City Center and Jazz at Lincoln Center.
-Its inaugural production, Cotton Club Parade, opened on Broadway in the fall of 2013.
+Its inaugural production, Cotton Club Parade, opened on Broadway as After Midnight in the fall of 2013.

 New York City Center’s newest offering, Encores!
 Off-Center, launched in the summer of 2013.
 Composer Jeanine Tesori (Fun Home, Violet) is the artistic director of this new series, which features seminal Off-Broadway musicals filtered through the lens of today’s most innovative artists.